Trading quotes from the best traders

 “You cannot be successful at trading any more than you can be at mining, manufacturing, doctoring or anything else, unless you are trained for it.
 And by “training” I don’t mean an occasional dab.”

 “We succeed in proportion to the amount of energy and enterprise we use in going after results.
-Success is not for the man who is willing to sit down and wait for something to fall into his lap.”
+Trading success is not for the man who is willing to sit down and wait for something to fall into his lap.”
+Richard D. Wyckoff

 “Always be a student and keep learning.”